What Is A Balance Transfer Credit Card?

 Balance Transfer Fees

-Now let’s say you find a balance transfer credit card with an introductory offer of 0% interest.
-You're thinking you’ll transfer the balance from the old card to the new and then pay it off without incurring any charges.
-(That probably won’t happen, as we’ll discuss below, but the plan makes sense.)
+What is a balance transfer fee?
+Let's say you owe $7,000 and you find a balance transfer credit card with an introductory offer of 0% interest.
+You may think you can transfer the balance from the old card to the new and then pay it off without incurring any charges.
+That won’t necessarily be true, though.

-Here’s the problem.
-The first thing you’ll have to do is pay a hefty balance transfer fee, usually between 3% – 5% of the amount transferred or a flat rate of $5 – $10, whichever is greater.
-Your $7,000 transfer will cost you between $210 – $350.
-You’ll probably pay that with the new card, meaning you’ll immediately start paying interest on it.
+The first thing you'll have to do is pay a hefty balance transfer fee, usually between 3 – 5% of the transferred balance, or a flat rate of $5 – $10, whichever is greater.
+Your $7,000 transfer may cost you between $210 – $350.
+If you pay that with the new card, you may immediately start paying interest on it.

 Another thing to look for is whether the card charges an annual fee.
 If it does, know that – as in the case of the balance transfer fee – it will be charged to your card and then will accumulate interest charges as well.
 Annual fees are less common with the best credit cards, but if your credit is shaky, you might not be eligible for those.